-In 2003, Holli competed with 200 people across the Southeast and was chosen to sing the National Anthem at a NASCAR Race in Talladega.
-In 2004, Holli was invited back and sang the National Anthem on national TV. during the NASCAR BUSCH Race on FOX.
+In 2003, Holli competed against 200 people from across the Southeast and won the chance to sing the National Anthem during the NASCAR race at the Talladega Speedway.
+In 2004, she was invited back to sing on national television during the NASCAR BUSCH Race on FOX.

 Although the Golden era of Alabama's fabled Muscle Shoals sound had passed by the time Dylan was born in 1990, his ancestral roots and family background connected him to one of the most significant sources in the rich tapestry of American music.
 His father's position as a Muscle Shoals session player and songwriter meant that early in life Dylan was privy to the sights and sounds of an unvarnished, vanishing epoch and such legends as Spooner Oldham.
 "I grew up around a lot of the session players… when I was 11 or 12, I would watch and ask a lot of questions, so for me it was like going to music college," is how the tall, gentle voiced, lank haired Shreveport, Louisiana native remembers it.
 "It seemed like a much simpler world - it was romantic to me the way everyone sat in a circle and “took it from the top”.
 They just played and hit the record button.
 That’s the path I followed when I made this album."
 Dylan expands… "for me music is about getting together with a group of people who feel like family - you create a bond, feeding off each other.
 Just a look or a hand gesture and they know what you’re talking about."
 Dylan's progress was natural, organic - learning the ropes as a young sideman helped define his own worldview and artistry through his teens.